Becoming dementia friendly

 - Music & Memories

-Due to COVID-19, Dementia Friends, Opening Minds through Art (OMA), and Music & Memories are currently virtual sessions.
-We will update the website when we are able to meet again in person.
-To learn more about other programming opportunities please call 253-272-8433 or email us at email@example.com
+Dementia Friends, Behavioral Interventions and Opening Minds through Art (OMA) sessions are either virtual or in person.
+Music and Memories sessions are still currently only virtual sessions.
+To learn more about other programming opportunities please call 253-272-8433 or email us at firstname.lastname@example.org

 Focusing on community education, our goal is to increase awareness for dementia and reduce the stigma associated with it.